 - "hearing advisor" means the individual who is responsible for oversight of administrative duties during or prior to the hearing;

-- "complainant" is defined as The University of Texas at Dallas or the person making a referral to the Dean of Students;
+- "complainant" is defined as The University of Texas at Dallas or the person making a referral to the Office of Community Standards and Conduct;

-- "respondent" is defined as the student or student group alleged to have violated the student standards of conduct in a complaint filed with the Dean of Students;
+- "respondent" is defined as the student or student group alleged to have violated the student standards of conduct in a complaint filed with the Office of Community Standards and Conduct;

 - "sanction" is a consequence imposed in response to a violation of university rules, policies or procedures.

 - "May" is used in the permissive sense.

 - "Shall," "must," "should," and "will" are used in the imperative sense.